mmacknight/insider-bots/README.md

 DEV_ACCESS_TOKEN = <your development access token (if in development mode)>
 DEV_ACCESS_TOKEN_SECRET = <your development access token secret (if in development mode)>
 LEAGUE_ID = <ID of the Twitter account to monitor>

+# HOW OFTEN THE BOT CHECKS FOR UPDATES, RECOMMEND SETTING TO 1 MINUTE
 RESET_PERIOD_HOUR = <number of hours between reset periods>
 RESET_PERIOD_MINUTE = <number of minutes between reset periods>
 RESET_PERIOD_SECOND = <number of seconds between reset periods>